Flexing RISC-V Instruction Subset Processors to Extreme Edge: Abstract

 \section{Abstract}

-This paper presents a methodology for automatically generating processors that support a subset of the RISC-V instruction set for a new class of applications at Extreme Edge.
-The electronics used in extreme edge applications must be power-efficient, but also provide additional qualities, such as low cost, conformability, comfort and sustainability.
-Flexible electronics, rather than silicon-based electronics, will be capable of meeting these qualities.
-For this purpose, we propose a methodology to generate RISPs (RISC-V instruction subset processors) customised to extreme edge applications and to implement them as flexible integrated circuits (FlexICs).
-The methodology is unique in the sense that verification is an integral part of design.
-The RISP methodology treats each instruction in the ISA as a discrete, fully functional, pre-verified hardware block.
-It automatically builds a custom processor by stitching together the hardware blocks of the instructions required by an application or a set of applications in a specific domain.
-This approach significantly reduces the processor verification and its time-to-market.
-We generate RISPs using this methodology for three extreme edge applications, and embedded applications from the \textit{Embench} benchmark suite, synthesize them as FlexICs, and compare their power, performance and area to the baselines.
-Our results show that RISPs generated using this methodology achieve, on average, 30\% reductions in power and area compared to a RISC-V processor supporting the full instruction set when synthesized, and are nearly 30 times more energy efficient with respect to \textit{Serv} - the world's smallest 32-bit RISC-V processor.
-In addition, the full physical implementation of RISPs show up to 21\% and 26\% less area and power than \textit{Serv}.
+This paper presents an automated approach for designing processors that support a subset of the RISC-V instruction set architecture (ISA) for a new class of applications at Extreme Edge.
+The electronics used in extreme edge applications must be area and power-efficient, but also provide additional qualities, such as low cost, conformability, comfort and sustainability.
+Flexible electronics, rather than silicon-based electronics, will be able to meet the above qualities.
+For this purpose, we propose a methodology for generating RISC-V instruction subset processors (RISSPs) tailored to these applications and implementing them as flexible integrated circuits (FlexICs).
+The methodology makes verification an integral part of the processor design by treating each instruction in the ISA as a discrete, fully functional, pre-verified hardware block.
+It automatically builds a custom processor by stitching together the instruction hardware blocks required by an application or a set of applications in a specific domain.
+We generate RISSPs using the proposed methodology for three extreme edge applications, and embedded applications from the \textit{Embench} benchmark suite.
+When synthesized, RISSPs can achieve 8-to-43\% reduction in area and 3-to-30\% reduction in power compared to a processor supporting the full RISC-V ISA, and are also on average \textasciitilde40 times more energy efficient than \textit{Serv} - the world's smallest 32-bit RISC-V processor.
+When physically implemented as FlexICs, the three extreme edge RISSPs achieve up to 42\% area and 21\% power savings with respect to the full RISC-V processor.

 \keywords{RISC-V \and Flexible electronics \and FlexIC \and Edge Computing}